edszen/transcription_app_project/README.md

 - **Transcription with Whisper**: The app utilizes the Whisper model for audio transcription.
 - **PyQt5-based UI**: Users can upload audio files and view transcripts in a desktop-friendly user interface.
-- **Speaker Diarization with pyannote.audio**: The app can identify and label different speakers in the transcript.
-- **Speaker Identification**: Users can identify and name speakers in the transcript.
-- **Duplicate Removal**: The app removes duplicate phrases to improve transcript readability.
+- **Voice Activity Detection (VAD)**: Implements WebRTC VAD for improved transcription accuracy.
+- **Robust Error Handling**: Gracefully handles errors during the transcription process.

 ## Current Status
-The user interface is functional and allows file uploads via a button.
+- The user interface is functional and allows file uploads via a button.
-The transcription is performed in a separate thread to keep the UI responsive.
+- The transcription is performed in a separate thread to keep the UI responsive.
-Transcript formatting with speaker names and proper line breaks is implemented.
+- Transcript formatting with bold speaker names and proper line breaks is implemented.
-Users can identify and rename speakers in the transcript.
-Duplicate phrases are removed to improve transcript clarity.
+- Voice Activity Detection (VAD) is implemented with improved error handling.
+- If VAD fails, the system falls back to processing the full audio.

 ## To-Do